balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 * Search for the dummy secret pattern name:

 ```
-Agent: Search code in repo "demo-streamlit" for the string "AWS_SECRET_ACCESS_KEY" and return file path(s) and line numbers.
+ Search code in repo "demo-streamlit" for the string "AWS_SECRET_ACCESS_KEY" and return file path(s) and line numbers.
 ```

 (Calls `search_code` — helpful to locate secrets immediately.)